manishkumart/manishkumart/README.md

 ### Hi there 👋

+Hey!
+I'm Manish and I am a Machine learning Engineer/Data Scientist based in New York City.
+I have experience in Applied Machine learning, Computer Vision, Natural Language processing, and Python programming.

 - 🌱 I’m currently learning Advance NLP (LLM) and Computer Vision
 - 👯 I’m looking to collaborate on some exciting research work in the AI space